-This post goes into more detail about why and how BUSA and OB were developed and describes in more detail the nine elements or characteristics that comprise Optimized Building.
+This post goes into more detail about why and how BUSA and OB were developed and describes in more detail the ten elements or characteristics that comprise Optimized Building.
 It also addresses why they all jointly create the environment that will allow BuildUSA’s mission to be successful.

 ——————————————————————————————————————–